-After learning want is a wood cutout, we'll be going over how we use wood cutouts and how we can customize wood cutouts.
-They are such a versatile product, that every creative can have so much fun adding custom cutouts to all their designs and products!
+After learning what a wood cutout is, we’ll be going over how we use wood cutouts and how we can customize wood cutouts.
+They are such a versatile product, that every creator can have so much fun adding custom cutouts to all their designs and products!

 How do I use a Wood Cutout?